Jvnyor/crud-animes/README.md

 Show columns and values of database created:

-`SELECT * FROM customers.customer;`
+`SELECT * FROM users.user;`

 ## Requests

 http://localhost:8080/ - URL Tomcat server

-/api/user - Return list of all Customer Users - GET
+/api/user - Return list of all Users - GET

-/api/user/{id} - Return a Customer User by Id - GET
+/api/user/{id} - Return a User by Id - GET

-/api/user/?name={name} - Return a Customer by name - GET
+/api/user/?name={name} - Return a User by name - GET

-/api/ - Register Customer User - POST
+/api/ - Register User - POST

-/api/admin/{id} - Delete Customer User by Id - DELETE
+/api/admin/{id} - Delete User by Id - DELETE

-/api/admin - Update Customer User byoId - PUT
+/api/admin - Update User by Id - PUT

-## Swagger UI

-http://localhost:8080/swagger-ui.html - URL to acess Swagger UI in the browser.
+### Use to requests Postman or Swagger UI.